washingtonP1974/any_hawks/README.md

 Bash script aiming at:

-a) Inform free space and in use of ram memory
+1) Inform free space and in use of ram memory
-b) Cache cleaning
+2) Cache cleaning
-c) swp memory cleaner
+3) swp memory cleaner
-d) Cleanup of obsolete and unnecessary files to the system
+4) Cleanup of obsolete and unnecessary files to the system
-e) Cleaning logs (journalctl) for the last 30 days
+5) Cleaning logs (journalctl) for the last 30 days
-f) Automatic and complete update
+6) Automatic and complete update
-g) grub update & upgrade
+7) grub update & upgrade

 This script is recommended for Ubuntu, Kali, Parrot and Debian and derivatives.